binaryage/dirac/docs/installation.md

                            (require 'dirac.agent)
                            (dirac.agent/boot!))}

-Dirac Agent is a program which connects to an existing nREPL server and acts as a proxy providing nREPL connections to the browser.

 Now when you start `lein repl` from command-line you should see something like this:

     nREPL server started on port 8230 on host 127.0.0.1 - nrepl://127.0.0.1:8230